benlesh/angular-minesweeper/README.md

 ### On the client
 - Whenever the user wins, have it send the number of milliseconds it took to the server with the hub's `SubmitWin`
 - When the playerList is retrieved, find the player with the lowest time to win and flag them as "king".
+- Be sure to check null/undefined BestTime values and set them to something really high so they sort properly.
-- Also use a filter to sort the fastest winning opponent to the top of the list.
+- Now sort the fastest winners to the top of the list.